-On April 27, 2018, the Company's subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (Borrowers) entered into a loan and security agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30.0 million in two term loans. \$15 million of the secured credit facility was funded on closing and the other \$15 million is available at the Company's option upon the satisfaction of either of the following conditions which are referred to as the Second Draw Conditions: (i) the achievement of both non-inferiority and superiority primary endpoints from the Company's Phase 3 uUTI clinical trial and reporting satisfactory safety data; or (ii) the achievement of non-inferiority primary endpoints from both of the Company's Phase 3 uUTI and cUTI clinical trials as well as reporting satisfactory safety data, in each case as determined by SVB at its sole discretion.
-The Company's option to draw the second term loan will terminate upon the earliest to occur of October 31, 2019, the thirtieth day following the occurrence of either of the Second Draw Conditions, or the occurrence of an event of default.
-A non-utilization fee of 1.50% of the aggregate undrawn principal amount shall apply if the Company satisfies the Second Draw Conditions but chooses not to draw down the second term loan.
-The principal borrowed under the secured credit facility bears interest at a floating per annum rate equal to the greater of (i) 8.31%; or (ii) 3.89% above the Wall Street Journal prime rate, which interest is payable monthly in arrears.
+On April 27, 2018, the Company's subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (Borrowers) entered into a loan and security agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30.0 million in two term loans. \$15 million of the secured credit facility was funded on closing and the other \$15 million was available at the Company's option upon the satisfaction of either of the following conditions which are referred to as the Second Draw Conditions: (i) the achievement of both non-inferiority and superiority primary endpoints from the Company's Phase 3 uUTI clinical trial and reporting satisfactory safety data; or (ii) the achievement of non-inferiority primary endpoints from both of the Company's Phase 3 uUTI clinical trials as well as reporting satisfactory safety data, in each case as determined by SVB at its sole discretion.
+The Company's option to draw the second term loan will terminate upon the earliest to occur of October 31, 2019, the thirtieth day following the occurrence of either of the Second Draw Conditions but chooses not to draw down the second term loan.
+The Company did not satisfy the Second Draw Conditions before the termination deadline of October 31, 2019.
+The principal borrowed under the secured terdit facility bears interest at a floating per annum rate equal to the greater of (i) 8.31%; or (ii) 3.89% above the Wall Street Journal prime rate, which interest is payable monthly in arrears.